oscbyspro/Ultimathnum/README.md

 > Keep it simple.

 You may realize that the infinite bit pattern definition implies a static size for all binary integers.
-Indeed, you can compare their sizes through meta data.
+Indeed, you can compare their sizes through metadata alone.
 Still, not all binary integers are trivial.
 A systems integer is represented in memory by its bit pattern alone.
 Additionally, a systems integer's size must be a power of two in [8, IX.max].

 | Size    | Signed | Unsigned |
 |--------:|:------:|:--------:|